omgnetwork/plasma-contracts/plasma_framework/docs/design/payment-game-implementation-v1.md

 This document is a short description of the interactions in the current Payment ExitGame implementation.
 Check the [ALD ExitGame definitions and properties doc](./ald-exit-game-definitions-and-properties.md) for more background on the terminologies used in this document.

-Payment transaction V1 is specified such that it only allows to have Payment transaction V1 as input and have both Payment transaction V1 and V2 as outputs.
+Payment transaction V1 is specified such that it allows to have Payment transaction V1 and Fee transaction as input and have both Payment transaction V1 and V2 as outputs.
 Specification of V2 is still undefined and a place holder at the moment.
 However, the spending condition of V1 to V2 is fulfilled if the output owner correctly signs the spending transaction.

 ## Transaction Data Structure

-In the first version of the Plasma Framework system, there is only one type of Payment Transaction.
-It is defined as the following data structure:

 ```
 struct Transaction {